JamesMcCreary/PetroCloud/README.md

 4. Use passport.js NPM module to implement login/logout functionality
 5. Relate user, post, and comment models via ID's
 6. Implement remaining routes

+## Note
+The `node_modules` folder and `config/db.js` file are listed in a `.gitignore` file for brevity and security purposes, respectively.
+The latter contains the mongoDB URI which includes the database administrator credentials.